 For other patients, they may decide that they don't mind paying more to get the results they want.
 Having your teeth whitened by a dentist is more expensive, but is done in a controlled environment, decreasing your chance of burning the soft tissues, and guaranteeing notably whiter teeth.

 The active ingredient in most whitening options is peroxide.
 When bought in a form that is not prescribed by a doctor, the percentage of peroxide is very limited.
 Compare the store products, the peroxide bought in a store will be under 5%.
 That's because peroxide can have the severe adverse reaction of burning your soft gum tissue, so anything more powerful than that needs to be done under the direction of a doctor.

 Teeth get stained because they are constantly being used.
 We use our teeth all day long, whether eating, drinking, smoking or even engaging in conversation.
 Additionally, as we get older, our teeth tend to show their age.
 Many things we consume can cause our teeth to stain, including coffee, soda, tea, tobacco, and even many sauces such as soy sauce, tomato sauces, and more.
 We can remove the stains, whiten your teeth and give them a beautiful look.

 Can whitening remove the stains from fluorosis or tetracycline?

 Teeth whitening may not be effective on teeth that have been stained from fluorosis or tetracycline.
-Consult with Dr. Charles Michael or [[CLIENTEX:DOCNAME2]]] for more information on your specific situation, but teeth whitening can be unpredictable in its results and is often assumed to not be helpful in those situations.
+Consult with Dr. Charles Michael or Dr. Charles Spalding for more information on your specific situation, but teeth whitening can be unpredictable in its results and is often assumed to not be helpful in those situations.

 For more information on teeth whitening, contact our Anchorage office, our staff is happy to answer your questions and assist you in scheduling an appointment.
 (907) 885-3666